 After some serious data-digging for your buyer persona, you now need to break down your goals into tactics.
 There are dozens of ways to get your social media strategy going, but for now, let’s just mention a few popular campaign types.
 You might want to think of the following if they fit your goals:

-• Create a series explainer videos that talk about subject matters related to what you do
+- Create a series explainer videos using that talk about subject matters related to what you do using Canva video editor.

 Part of your campaign strategy is choosing the platform(s) you want to be more active in.
 Will you use Facebook, Twitter, Instagram, Snapchat, or Pinterest?
 Or all five?
 Or will you just use three from the list?
 Each platform has its unique way of sharing content and engaging your audience, so you have to think well where you ultimately want to be more visible in.